JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 <div style="text-align: center"><img src="/assets/jeopardy_images/contestant_count.png"
 height="90%" width="90%" /></div>

-Contestants hometown state locations tend to correlate with population demographics, with many indiviudals coming from California (382), New York (316), and Illinois (217).
+Contestants hometown state locations tend to correlate with population demographics, with many indiviudals coming from California (268), New York (200), and Illinois (125).

-51% of contestants are unique to their hometown, demostrating that individuals are not just selected from the large cities that can seem to dominate the selection process.
+71% of contestants are unique to their hometown, demostrating that individuals are not just selected from the large cities that can seem to dominate the selection process.

 #### Occupations

-A wide range of occupations are represented by candidates.
+A wide range of occupations are represented in our sample of Jeopardy contestants.
 Within our range of contestants, there are approximately 1,317 distinct careers held by individual contestants.

 Doing the grunt work, I went ahead and grouped each of these occupations into a 'job category'.
-For instance, a '10th grade english teacher' and 'violin teacher' are labeled as just 'teacher', and occupations such as 'public health doctor' and 'emergency physician' are grouped as simply 'physician'.
-Doing so presents us with a count of 33 distinct occupation categories.
+For instance, a '10th grade english teacher' and 'violin teacher' are categorized as just 'teacher', and occupations such as 'public health doctor' and 'emergency physician' are grouped as simply 'physician'.
+Doing so presents us with a count of 33 distinct job categories.

-So which career paths seem to appear more on Jeopardy?
+So which career paths appear more often on Jeopardy?

 <table>
 <thead>